 Introduction

-It’s been saidSomeone ha that the devil is in the details.
+It’s been said that the devil is in the details.
 I beg to differ.
 To me, the story is in the details, and the more the better.
 My husband, on the other hand, just wants the facts.
 For instance, he tells me, “I talked to so and so today.”
 Then he will leave it at that.
 I proceed to bombard him with questions: “Where were you?
 Who else was there?
 What did they say?
 What was your response?
 All he offers is a few bullet points.
 It’s so frustrating.
-Facts are fine, but they don’t tell the whole story, they are just snapshots.
+Facts are fine, but they don’t tell the whole story; they are just snapshots.

 Inquisitive by nature, I approach Bible study this way.
-By asking the questions of the text I‘m studying, I gather as much information as I can, then the big picture comes into focus.
-Collecting the Biblical facts, not only helps me maintain the integrity of interpterion, it’s the means to the end – which is seeing God in His story.
+By asking questions about the text I‘m studying, I gather as much information as I can.
+Then the big picture comes into focus.
+Collecting the Biblical facts, not only helps me maintain the integrity of interpterion, it’s the means to the end—which is seeing God in His story.
 When I find Him, He begins to rewrite my story.
 And that, my friend, is transformational.

-you’llThat said, w

-The beauty of studying the book of Ephesians is that it affords us an opportunity to get an overview of basically the entire New Testament.
+If you did book one, Spiritual Matchmaking, then you’ll know that I love to pull the gospel metaphors from the Old Testament.
+That said, while this study is primarily based on the first three chapters of Ephesians, we’ll not stay confined there.
+The beauty of studying the book of Ephesians is that it affords us an opportunity to get an overview of the entire New Testament.
 Be it directly, or indirectly, the books of the New Testament are connected to the book of Ephesians or the history of the church at Ephesus.
 As we go along, we’ll see how it all ties together.

-If you did book one, entitled Spiritual Matchmaking, then you already know that I love to pull the gospel metaphors from the Old Testament.
-The backdrop in Spiritual Matchmaking, was the first two chapters of Ephesians.
-This study picks up where we left off focusing primarily, on chapters two and three of the book of Ephesians.
-But, we’ll not stay confined there.
-Not only are we going to be studying the book of Ephesians, but we are going to learn how to study the Bible – period.

 Back Story

-TTo set the stage for our study, we’ll begin by doing an exploration of the landscape and history surrounding Paul’s letter to the church at Ephesus.
+To set the stage, we’ll begin by doing an exploration of the landscape and history surrounding Paul’s letter to the church at Ephesus.
 We’ll touch on the geography but concentrate mostly on the people.
 You may be surprised to find how much we have in common with them.
 Here is some interesting trivia about this group of believers.

 Paul spent three years in Ephesus.
 For a portion of that time, a Gentile doctor named Luke was also there with him.
 How do we know that?
 Because, Luke wrote it all down in chronological order in the book of Acts.
 He was a stickler for details (a man after my own heart).
 It is worth noting that the gospels of Luke and Acts were, in fact, personal letters that Luke addressed to a man named Theophilus.
 Additionally, these two letters comprise one-fourth of the New Testament.
 Luke wrote the first letter to evangelize Theophilus, and the book of Acts was written to disciple him (Luke 1:1-4; Acts 1:1-2, 16:1-14).
-Confession, I’ve employed Luke’s strategy in the writing of this series.
-Book-one entitled, is a veiled attempt to introduce people to the Heavenly Bride Groom – Christ Jesus.
-MyThis book intent was to evangelize the lost, help believers solidify their salvation, and equip them with a tool to share their faith.
-The aim of this book, and the two that follow it, is discipleship.
+Here is a confession: I’ve employed Luke’s strategy in the writing of this series.
+Book one, is a veiled attempt to introduce people to the Heavenly Bride Groom—Christ Jesus.
+My intent was to evangelize the lost, help believers solidify their salvation, and equip them with a tool to share their faith.
+The aim of this book and the two that will follow it is discipleship.
 Herein lies the answer to that million-dollar question.